vveisard/blue-ball/WORK.md

 ---

-# STORY as a player, I want slope velocity
+# STORY as a player, I want slope movement velocity

+## DESIGN

+characters should naturally begin to accelerate down slopes.
+Characters should have a harder time accelerating up slopes.

+I think it makes sense to apply a constant "acceleration" for slopes.

+---

+# STORY as a developer, I want to render only when playing

+## TODO configure bevy render system sets to only work when Playing

 ---